 Historic Chemical Security Compromise Approved by House

-Eight years after the September 11th attacks, the House of Representatives today approved the “Chemical and Water Security Act of 2009,” (H.R.
-2868) by a vote of 230-193.
-The legislation was led by Representatives Thompson (D-MS), Jackson-Lee (D-TX), Waxman (D-CA), Markey (D-MA), Oberstar (D-MN) and Johnson (D-TX).
+Eight years after the September 11th attacks, the House of Representatives today approved the “Chemical Facility Anti-Terrorism Act of 2009,” (H.R.
+2868) by a vote of 230 to 193.
 This is the first time either house of Congress has approved permanent and comprehensive chemical security legislation.

-Earlier this week, the Clorox Company announced plans to convert all of their U.S. facilities from ultra-hazardous chlorine gas to liquid bleach to "strengthen our operations and add another layer of security," according to their CEO Don Knauss.
-Clorox also indicated that these changes "won't affect the size of the company's workforce."
-Hind added, "by leading the way in eliminating the potential consequences of a catastrophic terrorist attack or accident, Clorox provided Congress with compelling new evidence to enact chemical plant security legislation."
+Earlier this week, Clorox announced plans to convert all of their U.S. facilities from ultra-hazardous chlorine gas to liquid bleach to “strengthen our operations and add another layer of security,” according to their CEO Don Knauss.
+Clorox also indicated that these changes “won’t affect the size of the company’s workforce."

 Since 9/11 more than 200 chemical facilities have converted to safer chemical processes, eliminating poison gas risks to more than 30 million Americans.
 Yet 300 other chemical plants together put 110 million Americans at risk.

-On October 1st, the Department of Homeland Security and the Environmental Protection Agency for the first time testified in favor of this legislation.
-"For the first time since the September 11th attacks Congressional leaders and the administration are in agreement on legislation that will actually protect the millions of Americans that remain at risk from chemical plants that can be turned into weapons of mass destruction," said Hind.
+“For the first time since the September 11th attacks Congress and the administration are in agreement on how to protect the millions of Americans at risk from chemical plants,” said Hind.

 The House passed bill (H.R.
 2868) will: